AthiyaSultana/shopping-cart/READMe.md

 6. If any one needs to give local db please give command as follows `seed -u mongodb://127.0.0.1:27017/mydb --drop-database ./data`
 7. I have used `mongo-seeding` module for  seeding data concept.

+# Steps to test the api's
+1. Open Postman
+2. Paste the url `localhost:8080/api/products/` use get method